praveenck06/Hippocampal-Volume-Quantification-in-Alzheimer-s-Progression/README.md

 Humans have two hippocampi, one in each hemisphere of the brain.
 They are located in the medial temporal lobe of the brain.
 Fun fact - the word "hippocampus" is roughly translated from Greek as "horselike" because of the similarity to a seahorse observed by one of the first anatomists to illustrate the structure, but you can also see the comparison in the following image.
 <figure style="margin: 0 auto;">
   <img src="EDA\notebook_images\hippocampus-and-seahorse-cropped.jpg"></img>
-  <figcaption style="text-align: center;">Seahorse & Hippocampus</figcaption>
-  <figcaption style="text-align: center;">Source: Seress, Laszlo.
+  <figcaption style="text-align: center;">Seahorse & Hippocampus <br> Source: Seress, Laszlo.
 Laszlo Seress' preparation of a human hippocampus alongside a sea horse.
 (1980).
 CC-BY-SA 1.0.</figcaption>
 </figure>

 According to <a target="_blank" href="https://www.sciencedirect.com/science/article/pii/S2213158219302542">Nobis et al., 2019</a>, the volume of hippocampus varies in a population, depending on various parameters, within certain boundaries, and it is possible to identify a "normal" range taking into account age, sex and brain hemisphere.